Fathers' rights movement in the United Kingdom: Bob Geldof's involvement

 Relatively recently, Bob Geldof, organiser of the Live Aid and the Live 8 projects, has become involved in the British fathers' rights movement.
 Geldof claims to be an iconoclast, calling his arguments rants which express his feelings towards British family law, as well as towards issues of a more personal matter.

-Bob Geldof, and others, argue that without substantial changes, the application of current British custody law will lead to a generation of feral children.
+Geldof, and others, argue that without substantial changes, the application of current British custody law will lead to a generation of feral children.
 Geldof has written:

 The law must know it is contributing to the problem.
 It is creating vast wells of misery, massive discontent, an unstable society of feral children and reckless adolescents who have no understanding of authority or ultimate sanction, no knowledge of a man’s love and how it is different but equal to a woman’s, irresponsible mothers, drifting, hopeless fathers, problem and violent ill-educated sons and daughters, a disconnect from the extended family and society at large, vast swathes of cynicism and repeat pattern behaviour in subsequent adult relationships.

 Fathers' rights campaigners question the assumption that it can ever be legitimate for the state to collude in disrupting a loving and natural relationship between a father and his children.
-Bob Geldof has written evocatively on this subject:
+Geldof has written on this subject:

 I cannot even say the words.
-A huge emptiness would well in my stomach, a deep loathing for those who would deign to tell me they would ALLOW me ACCESS to my children — those I loved above all, those I created, those who gave meaning to everything I did, those that were the very best of us two and the absolute physical manifestation of our once blinding love.
+A huge emptiness would well in my stomach, a deep loathing for those who would deign to tell me they would ALLOW me ACCESS to my children – those I loved above all, those I created, those who gave meaning to everything I did, those that were the very best of us two and the absolute physical manifestation of our once blinding love.
 Who the fuck are they that they should ALLOW anything?
 REASONABLE CONTACT!!!
 Is the law mad?
 Am I a criminal?
 An ABSENT parent.
 A RESIDENT/NON-RESIDENT parent.
 This Lawspeak which you all speak so fluently, so unthinkingly, so hurtfully, must go.